 Learn Guitar Chords for Beginners

 Learn the major chord forms first and then the slight alterations which turn them into minor chords.
-With these little beauties you’ll have the ingredients for the majority of songs you can imagine.
+With these little beauties, you’ll have the ingredients for the majority of songs you can imagine.

 Spend a little time learning how to play them cleanly, making sure every note pressed rings clear and every string you don’t need is muted.
-Trust me, nothing breaks the ambience of a beautiful song like a muffled or sloppy chord.
+Trust me, nothing breaks the ambiance of a beautiful song like a muffled or sloppy chord.

 If you’re just getting started, you’ll definitely find these posts helpful: “5 Tips for Learning Guitar Chords” and “10 Tips to Learn Good Guitar Technique from the Start”.
 These tips will streamline your path to becoming a great guitar player.